Naud14/Data_Science_IoT_Project/README.md

 Looking back, combining this two courses was a very good idea.
 I have learned a lot along the way.
 From hours of Youtube tutorials till tens of websites looking for (background) information.
 I wanted to really understand how I can deploy the django framework in a safe and 'easy' way and use it on my local network.
 And I think that worked out really well.
 I can use this knowledge for any project in the future what is about a Raspberry Pi or depoloyment of django.

 ## Video Demo
+In this video I will demonstrate that I can use the local network with my Raspberry Pi so I can deploy my Django project and open it on multiple devices connected to the same network!
+Click the link for full video demo -> https://youtu.be/RHxW5iv88lQ

 ## Tutorial
 The tutorial is split in to mutiple semi-tutorials.
 The first one is: